The organic advantage

 What's in it

-No slaughterhouse by-products, and a full ingredient list on every product.
+A full ingredient list on every product, made with organic ingredients.
 You always know what you're feeding your soil.

 Ready to feed the soil?